Akebia quinata: Cultivation

 Akebia prefers sandy soils with good drainage, and regular watering, though it is drought resistant.
 In some areas the plant is an invasive species to be avoided.
-This species is considered hardy in all of the United Kingdom and Europe (down to −15 to −20 °C).
+This species is considered hardy in all of Europe (down to −15 to −20 °C).
 In the US, it suitable for hardiness zones 4–9.

-Akebia quinata, and all Akebia species for that matter, will not produce fruit if not pollinated by a genetically different plant (e.g., male flowers from the mother plant or the male flowers from a clone of the mother plant will not be able to pollinate the female flowers).
+Akebia quinata, and all Akebia species for that matter, will only produce fruit if pollinated by a genetically different plant (e.g., male flowers from the mother plant or the male flowers from a clone of the mother plant will not be able to pollinate the female flowers).
 Two separate varieties or two Akebia grown from separate seeds are needed to produce the sausage-like fruits.

 Distribution

 Range of Akebia quinata worldwide (only includes reports confirmed by botanists.)
 Potential numbers may far exceed what is shown in this map.

 Native range

 Akebia quinata is native to China, Japan (all major islands except Hokkaido) and the Korean peninsula, but is cultivated globally.

 This map represents sightings of both wild and cultivated plants.